What is “California Sober”?

 Is California Sober Medically Proven Or Regulated?

-The “California sober” lifestyle has no medical and regulated basis.
+No, the partial sobriety lifestyle has no medical or regulated basis.
 It is an arbitrary concept that has no standardized guidelines.
 While some individuals use cannabis or alcohol in moderation to distance themselves from hard drugs, this approach remains highly controversial.

-Without a real scientific basis and clear policy of how this should be done, the “Cali sober” approach is questionable in its effectiveness, and long-term recovery consequences remain largely unknown.
+Without a real scientific basis and a clear policy on how this should be done, the “Cali sober” approach is questionable in its effectiveness, and long-term recovery consequences remain largely unknown.

 What do experts say about people with substance use disorders using marijuana?